rickcr/mybatis-cdi-zk/README.md

 Copy the empmaint.script file from src/main/resources into your {hsqldb-dir}/data/ directory

-From the {hsqldb-dir}/data/ directory run the following command to start up the hsqldb instance for our employee maintenance app java -cp ../lib/hsqldb.jar org.hsqldb.Server -database.0 file:empmaint -dbname.0 empdb
+From the {hsqldb-dir}/data/ directory run the following command to start up the hsqldb instance for our employee maintenance app

+java -cp ../lib/hsqldb.jar org.hsqldb.Server -database.0 file:empmaint -dbname.0 empdb

-In browser navigate to localhost:8080/mybatis-cdi-zk-1.0
+In browser navigate to http://localhost:8080/mybatis-cdi-zk-1.0

 **What I need help with**

-Since I'm new to using CDI here are some questions/concerns...
+Since I'm new to using CDI here are some questions/concerns.
+Would love some help with these.
+Email to rickcr@gmail.com Thanks!

 1) You're supposed to be able to add a weld:scan section in beans.xml but when I do, I get start up errors?
 It works without it, but I'd like it to only scan what it needs so I'd prefer to add the weld:scan section if I could.